dyihoon90/aws-cognito-oidc/readme.md

 A: Yes, but not with default Cognito settings.

 \
-During the login process, we add a hook to the Pre Token Generation event.
+During the login process, we add a hook to the `Pre Token Generation` event in Cognito.
 The event provides the user pool and username.

 \
 We can use `adminUserGlobalSignOut`, pass in the user pool and username, and remove all current active refresh tokens before returning tokens